|Year:||18th at MIT|

 |Previous College:||MIT '97|

 Charles Morton is the longest tenured assistant coach for the MIT women's and men's volleyball programs as he came on board in 1999.
-His responsibilities include design and implementation of the strength, conditioning, and jump training programs, recruiting, practice planning, statistical analysis, and player development, and drawing on his familiarity with life as an MIT student to act as a second academic advisor for the team members.
+Although his affiliation with the men’s team concluded in 2017, he continues to assist the women’s team with designing and implementation of the strength, conditioning, and jump training programs, recruiting, practice planning, statistical analysis, and player development, and drawing on his familiarity with life as an MIT student to act as a second academic advisor for the team members.

 Morton was promoted to First Assistant under Coach Paul Dill for the 2001 season after having served as a volunteer for the 1999 and 2000 campaigns.
 Before joining the program, he spent a year as an assistant coach for the MIT men's varsity volleyball team after closing a four-year playing career that saw him rise from reserve middle blocker in 1995 to starter in 1996, and eventually captain and Most Valuable Player in 1998.